-Watershed Case Profile Series: Hastings Creek Watershed Blueprint is Provincially Significant and Precedent-Setting
+Hastings Creek Watershed Blueprint: Provincially Significant and Precedent-Setting

-The Partnership for Water Sustainability in BC embraces shared responsibility and is helping the Province deliver elements of the Living Water Smart and Green Communities Initiatives.
+The Partnership for Water Sustainability in BC has embraced shared responsibility by helping the Province deliver elements of the Living Water Smart and Green Communities Initiatives.
 The vehicle for this collaboration is the Water Sustainability Action Plan for British Columbia.
-In turn, the Action Plan is the umbrella for the Inter-Regional Education Initiative for ‘Rainwater Management in a Watershed Sustainability Context’ (i.e. “the IREI”), initiated in 2012.
+In turn, the Action Plan is the umbrella for the Inter-Regional Education Initiative for ‘Rainwater Management in a Watershed Sustainability Context’ (i.e. “the IREI”).

 “Collaboration among Vancouver Island local governments, Metro Vancouver, and member municipalities has grown steadily since 2007.
 The IREI provides a framework for consistent application of tools and understanding on both sides of the Georgia Basin.
 Everyone benefits fro sharing information and experiences,” observes Kim Stephens, Partnership Executive Director.